gitlabhq/gitlabhq/doc/administration/container_registry.md

    ```

 1. A certificate keypair is required for GitLab and the Container Registry to
    communicate securely.
-By default omnibus-gitlab will generate one keypair,
+By default Omnibus GitLab will generate one keypair,
    which is saved to `/var/opt/gitlab/gitlab-rails/etc/gitlab-registry.key`.
    When using a non-bundled Container Registry, you will need to supply a
    custom certificate key.
 To do that, add the following to